Phase Noise in Real-World Twin-Field Quantum Key Distribution: Derivation of the integration time for scenarios shown in Sec.

 \section{Derivation of the integration time for scenarios shown in Sec.~\ref{sec:simulations}}

-Fig.~\ref{fig:sigmaunbalancemaps} reports the full maps of $S_\varphi(f)$ and $\sigma_\varphi$, calculated for each combination of laser source configuration and fiber stabilization, which were discussed in Sec.~\ref{sec:simulations}.
-The contour lines that were plotted in Fig.~\ref{fig:sigma_unbalance} were extracted from these maps, and the characteristic scenarios are represented as numbered points.
+Figure~\ref{fig:sigmaunbalancemaps} reports the full maps of $S_\varphi(f)$ and $\sigma_\varphi$, calculated for each combination of laser source configuration and fiber stabilization, which were discussed in Sec.~\ref{sec:simulations}.
+The contour lines that were plotted in Figure~\ref{fig:sigma_unbalance} were extracted from these maps, and the characteristic scenarios are represented as numbered points.
+In panels a and e, the strong apparent dependence of $\tau_\text{Q}$ on $\Delta L$ is related to the laser coherence length, as discussed for Figure~\ref{fig:sigma_unbalance}.
+Notice that, in Scenario 3, laser noise always dominates the total noise (See Figure~\ref{fig:noisescenarios}, panel 3 on the right).

-Fig.~\ref{fig:noisescenarios} shows the phase noise contributions of laser(s) and fibers, as well as their combined effect, for the seven scenarios of Sec.~\ref{sec:simulations}.
-Panels on the right indicate the corresponding phase misalignment error as a function of $\tau_\text{Q}$ derived from Eq.~\ref{eq:jit_spec} and the threshold corresponding to a phase-misalignment \gls{QBER} $e_\varphi$= 1\% as derived from Eq.~\ref{eq:qberfromvar}.
-For evaluating the fiber noise we considered interferometer arms with length of \SI{114}{km}, and included length mismatch as indicated in Sec.~\ref{sec:simulations}.
-For scenarios 1 and 2 where nominally $L_\text{A}=L_\text{B}$, we still included a negligible mismatch of $\Delta L=$\SI{20}{m} to avoid trivial solutions.
+Figure~\ref{fig:noisescenarios} shows the phase noise contributions of laser(s) and fibers, as well as their combined effect, for the seven scenarios of Sec.~\ref{sec:simulations}.
+Panels on the right indicate the corresponding phase standard error as a function of $\tau_\text{Q}$ derived from Eq.~\ref{eq:jit_spec} and the threshold corresponding to a phase-misalignment \gls{QBER} $e_\varphi=\SI{1}{\percent}$ as derived from Eq.~\ref{eq:qberfromvar}.
+For evaluating the fiber noise we considered the shortest interferometer arm to be of length $L_\text{B}=$\SI{100}{\km}, and included length mismatches as indicated in Table~\ref{tab:scenarios}.
 We assume the fiber noise contributed by arms A and B to be equal in magnitude, with coefficients derived from Table \ref{tab:coeffs}, but uncorrelated.
 Similarly, for scenarios 6 and 7 we assumed local lasers noise to be equal in magnitude but uncorrelated.

-\printglossary \printnoidxglossary[type=\acronymtype]
+[1]{} \printglossary \printnoidxglossary[type=\acronymtype]